Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

 \subsection{Prestacks of algebras and derived groups of homotopy automorphisms}

+We now define our second type of moduli of algebraic structures build on automorphisms of the structure.

-The self equivalences of an object in an $\infty$-category are canonically a group object in space (as in example~\ref{ex:OmegaSpaces}).
+First we recall that the self equivalences of an object in an $\infty$-category are canonically a group object in spaces (as in example~\ref{ex:OmegaSpaces}).
 When the $\infty$-category comes from a model category, strict models for those self equivalences are given by simplicial monoids of homotopy automorphisms.
 We refer the reader to \cite[Section 2.2]{Fre5} for a detailed account on simplicial monoids of homotopy automorphisms in model categories and to \cite{DK1,DK2,DK3} for the generalization to homotopy automorphisms in the simplicial localization of any relative category. \begin{defn} Let $X$ be a chain complex.
-Let $P$ be a properad, $P_{\infty}$ a cofibrant resolution of $P$, and $(X,\psi: P_\infty\to End_X)$ be a $P_{\infty}$-algebra structure on $X$. \begin{itemize}\item We denote $\underline{haut}(X)$ the derived prestack group of homotopy automorphisms of the underlying complex $X$ taken in the model category of chain complexes\footnote{Precisely we consider the projective model structure}.
+Let $P$ be a prop, $P_{\infty}$ a cofibrant resolution of $P$, and $(X,\varphi: P_\infty\to End_X)$ be a $P_{\infty}$-algebra structure on $X$. \begin{itemize}\item We denote $\underline{haut}(X)$ the derived prestack group of homotopy automorphisms of the underlying complex $X$ taken in the model category of chain complexes\footnote{Precisely we consider the projective model structure}.
 It is defined by

-where $haut_{Mod_A}$ is the simplicial monoid of homotopy automorphisms in the category of $A$-modules. \item We define $\underline{haut}_{P_{\infty}}(X,\psi)$ to be the derived prestack group associated to the automorphisms of $(X,\psi)$\footnote{that is, the automorphisms or weak self-equivalences of $(X,\psi)$ in this $\infty$-category} in the $\infty$-category $P_{\infty}-Alg[W_{qiso}^{-1}]$:
+where $haut_{Mod_R}$ is the simplicial monoid of homotopy automorphisms in the category of $R$-modules. \item We define $\underline{haut}_{P_{\infty}}(X,\varphi)$ to be the derived prestack group associated to the automorphisms of $(X,\varphi)$\footnote{that is, the automorphisms or weak self-equivalences of $(X,\varphi)$ in this $\infty$-category} in the $\infty$-category $P_{\infty}-Alg[W_{qiso}^{-1}]$:

-where, for any $\infty$-category $\mathcal{C}$, we write $\textrm{Iso}_{\mathcal{C}}$ for the space of maps in the underlying maximum $\infty$-groupoid of $\mathcal{C}$. \end{itemize} \end{defn} Note that, since $X$ is cofibrant (like any chain complex over a field) and $(-)\otimes A$ is a left Quillen functor, the homotopy automorphisms $\underline{haut}(X)$ above are exactly the self quasi-isomorphisms of $X\otimes A$.
-We prove in Theorem~\ref{T:hautderivedgroup} below that $\underline{haut}_{P_{\infty}}(X,\psi)$ is indeed a derived prestack group.
+where, for any $\infty$-category $\mathcal{C}$, we write $\textrm{Iso}_{\mathcal{C}}$ for the space of maps in the underlying maximum $\infty$-groupoid of $\mathcal{C}$. \end{itemize} \end{defn} Note that, since $X$ is cofibrant (like any chain complex over a field) and $(-)\otimes R$ is a left Quillen functor, the homotopy automorphisms $\underline{haut}(X)$ above are exactly the self quasi-isomorphisms of $X\otimes R$.
+We prove in Theorem~\ref{T:hautderivedgroup} below that $\underline{haut}_{P_{\infty}}(X,\varphi)$ is indeed a derived prestack group.

-Let us describe more precisely this derived group: consider the presheaf of $\infty$-categories over $CDGA_{\mathbb{K}}^{op}$ defined by
+Let us describe more precisely this derived group: consider the presheaf of $\infty$-categories over $cdga_{\mathbb{K}}^{op}$ defined by